Norma I. Quintana

-Norma I. Quintana (born in Cleveland, Ohio) is a Puerto Rican American photographer and educator working in the tradition of social documentary.
+Norma I. Quintana (born in Cleveland, Ohio) is a first-generation Puerto Rican American photographer and educator working in the tradition of social documentary.
 Quintana photographs with film, primarily in black and white using only available light.
 She is a founding member of the Bay Area nonprofit, Photo Alliance.

 Education & early career

-Quintana graduated from Case Western University in her hometown of Cleveland, Ohio with a Master of Science in Social Administration in Juvenile Justice.
+Quintana graduated from Case Western University in her hometown of Cleveland, Ohio with a Master of Science in Social Administration with a specialization in Juvenile Justice and earned a BA in Sociology from John Carroll University.
 In the 1980s Quintana moved to California from the Midwest and worked in Human Resources Management at Hewlett Packard.

 Photography career

 Quintana began her career in documentary photography in the late 90s, attending Napa Valley College for a photography degree curriculum completed in 2001.
 She attended the Anderson Ranch Arts Center Photography Workshop with Shelby Lee Adams, and Maine Media Photography Workshop programs in Oaxaca, Mexico with both Mary Ellen Mark and Graciela Iturbide.

 She has lectured nationally and internationally at major universities and completed residencies at Penn State and American University in Washington D.C.
-Exhibitions of her work have been displayed at the Zoller Gallery at Penn State, the Katzen Arts Center at the American University in Washington, D.C., Rayko Photo Center in San Francisco, San Francisco Camerawork and the California Museum of Photography.
+Exhibitions of her work have been displayed at the Zoller Gallery at Penn State, the Katzen Arts Center at the American University in Washington, D.C., Rayko Photo Center in San Francisco, San Francisco Camerawork, the California Museum of Photography, and the Centro Fotográfico Manuel Álvarez Bravo in Oaxaca, Mexico.